Madam Marie's Psychic Booth

 But Springsteen wasn’t the only celebrity to drop in to have his future told.
 It became a tradition for performers at the neighboring Convention Hall on the Boardwalk to visit the fortune teller, including Judy Garland, Ray Charles, and Frank Sinatra.

-Today, the booth is run by Marie’s grand daughter, Dainzie Costell, but still bears the name of Madam Marie.
-“Over here on E Street, we will miss her,” Springsteen said after the Gypsy Queen of the Boardwalk passed away in 2008.
+Today, the booth is run by Marie’s granddaughter, Dainzie Costell, but still bears the name of Madam Marie.
+“Over here on E Street, we will miss her,” Springsteen said after she passed away in 2008.